 Along with its preservation efforts relating to historic properties and landscapes within the City of Venice, the Department of Historical Resources also manages the Venice Museum & Archives (VMA).
-The mission of the VMA is to collect and preserve historical and archaeological material relating to the city of Venice and its neighboring communities.
+The mission of the Venice Museum & Archives (VMA) is to collect, preserve, and interpret historical and prehistorical material relating to the city of Venice and its neighboring communities.

-HOURS: Monday – Wednesday 10am-1pm.
+HOURS: Monday – Wednesday 10am-4pm.
 Julia Cousins Laning and Dale Laning Archives & Research Center by appointment.
 (941) 486-2487 | email@example.com